Frequently Asked Questions

 Lip Blush

 If you have a history of cold sores, you must take an antiviral medication (such as Valtrex) before your appointment to prevent an outbreak.
+Please consult your doctor prior to your appointment to ensure the proper treatment is in place for you.

 Will my lips look too bright after the procedure?